nocobase/docs/docs/en-US/handbook/auth-oidc/index.md

-# OIDC Authentication
+# Auth: OIDC

 ## Introduction

-The OIDC plugin follows the OIDC (Open ConnectID) protocol standard, using the Authorization Code Flow, to allow users to log in to NocoBase using accounts provided by third-party identity authentication service providers (IdP) without entering a username and password.
+The Auth: OIDC plugin follows the OIDC (Open ConnectID) protocol standard, using the Authorization Code Flow, to allow users to sign in to NocoBase using accounts provided by third-party identity authentication service providers (IdP).

 ## Activate Plugin